 Russ LeBlanc, NEC Consultant

 Russ started in the electrical trade as an apprentice in 1985.
 He worked his way up to become a journeyman electrician and then eventually became a master electrician and licensed construction supervisor.
-He currently serves as a project manager for Ideal Electric.
-Inc., Peabody, Mass.
+He is currently the owner of LeBlanc Consulting Services in North Reading, Mass.
 In 1999, Russ became an electrical instructor for The Peterson School of Engineering in Woburn, Mass., where he developed his passion for teaching.
 He quickly assumed the role of department head of electrical instruction.
-In addition to his monthly contributions to EC&M, he continues to provide master electrician courses, Code seminars, and arc-flash awareness training through the Peterson School.
+In addition to his monthly contributions to EC&M, he continues to provide master electrician courses, Code seminars, and arc-flash awareness training through his consulting service business and the Peterson School.
 Russ is an active member of the National Fire Protection Association (NFPA) — Electrical Section and has authored numerous NEC proposals and comments, which have become Code rules.
 He is also a member and certified electrical inspector of the International Association of Electrical Inspectors (IAEI).

 Steven J. Owen, NEC Consultant